zlaski/loudgain/README.md

 ## NEWS, CHANGELOG

+**2019-08-23** – **v0.6.2** released:
+  * Album gain for Opus albums now calculated correctly.
+Fixes [#6](https://github.com/Moonbase59/loudgain/issues/6).
+Thanks to _pr0m3th3u5_ for intensive testing!
+  * loudgain will now issue a _warning_ if you mix files of different types (=codecs) in the same album.
+  * loudgain now aborts with an _error_ if you try to mix Opus and non-Opus files in the same album (it’s not possible to calculate a correct album gain in this case).

 **2019-08-17** – **v0.6.1** released:
   * Can now show data for _.wav_ and other files (albeit not tag them).
 You could use that for a quick check or to write a (tab-separated) `.csv` file using `loudgain -O … > result.csv`.
 Or even with `awk` for further custom processing.
   * Fixed some channel layout and memory issues for files with more than 2 channels (i.e., 5.0, 5.1).